Filousa-Arminou Dam-Arminou-Filousa

 fil2a

-There is a large open space on lower ground below the church where you can leave your car (GPS co-ordinates are 34.8533407N, 32.7419337E).
+Next to this is a large open space on lower ground below the church where you can leave your car (GPS co-ordinates are 34.8533407N, 32.7419337E).

 You are walking through a varied landscape of cultivated fields, olive groves and pine trees with some quite spectacular ravines to your left and lovely views across the Dhiarizos valley.
 You can see Arminou on the other side of the valley and after about 35 minutes as you look down to the valley floor you will be able to see a clear white track – this is your route away from the dam later in the walk.